rmit-s3604433-sam-cullin/DBSystems-Assignment1/README.md

 The Index is read-only as is it built at run time and held in memory there is functionality to insert and delete nodes but as there was no requirement for the heap file to handle updates neither does the index.
 This could be a future improvement for both the index and the heap file.

 Another future improvement would be to finish saving the index to a file and make it load one node at a time.
 This would mean the index would only have to be built once and the full index would not have to be stored in memory.

 ### New Files
-All the new files for this implementation are located under the `./Index`
+All the new files for this implementation are located under `./Index`

 - Index
   - bTree